Westward Ho! (novel): Themes

-Westward Ho! is an historical novel which celebrates England's victories over Spain in the Elizabethan era.
-The novel based its premise around the real life Preston Somers Expedition which took place in 1595.
-This was a raid in which the Spanish colonial city of Caracas in South America was captured and sacked by privateers led by Amyas Preston and George Somers.
+Westward Ho! is a historical novel which celebrates England's victories over Spain in the Elizabethan era.

 Although originally a political radical, Kingsley had by the 1850s become increasingly conservative and a strong supporter of overseas expansion.
 The novel consistently emphasises the superiority of English values over those of the "decadent Spanish".
-Although originally written for adults, its mixture of patriotism, sentiment and romance deemed it suitable for children, and it became a firm favourite of children's literature.
+Although originally written for adults, its mixture of patriotism, sentiment, and romance caused it to be deemed suitable for children, and it became a firm favourite of children's literature.

 A prominent theme of the novel is the 16th-century fear of Catholic domination, and this reflects Kingsley's own dislike of Catholicism.
 The novel repeatedly shows the Protestant English correcting the worst excesses of the Spanish Jesuits and the Inquisition.

 The novel's virulent anti-Catholicism, as well as its racially insensitive depictions of the South Americans, has made the novel less appealing to a modern audience, although it is still regarded by some as Kingsley's "liveliest, and most interesting novel."